notTamion/InfoSkull/README.md

 ﻿# InfoSkull

-White Knuckle Mod that projects more info right into your skull
+InfoSkull is a White Knuckle mod that aims to make UI more customizable.

+> [!IMPORTANT]
+> InfoSkull is leaderboard

+## Getting Started
+To get started with InfoSkull you have multiple options to choose from

+### Thunderstore (recommended)